-(6) As of December 31, 2018, \$94.5 million had been disbursed to the Company and up to \$8.9 million is available for future disbursements to be used for tenant improvements and leasing commissions, subject to certain terms and conditions contained in the loan documents.
-Beginning October 1, 2020, monthly payments will include principal and interest with principal payments of \$110,000 or, in the event the Company repays any principal of the loan amount, with principal payments calculated using an amortization schedule of 30 years and an annual interest rate of 6.0%, subject to certain terms and conditions contained in the loan documents.
+On August 18, 2017, in connection with the acquisition of Oakland City Center, the Company, through an indirect wholly owned subsidiary (the "Oakland City Center Owner"), entered into a loan agreement with Bank of America, N.A., an unaffiliated lender, for borrowings of up to \$103.4 million (the "Oakland City Center Mortgage Loan").
+At closing, \$94.5 million was disbursed to the Oakland City Center Owner with the remaining \$8.9 million available for future disbursements to be used for tenant improvements and leasing commissions, subject to certain terms and conditions contained in the loan documents.

+The Oakland City Center Mortgage Loan matures on September 1, 2022.
+The Oakland City Center Mortgage Loan bears interest at a floating rate of 175 basis points over one-month LIBOR.
+Monthly payments are initially interest only.
+Beginning October 1, 2020, monthly payments will include principal and interest with principal payments of \$110,000 or, in the event the Oakland City Center Owner repays any principal of the loan amount, with principal payments calculated using an amortization schedule of 30 years and an annual interest rate of 6.0%, subject to certain terms and conditions contained in the loan documents.
+The Oakland City Center Owner has the right to prepay the loan in full or in part without fee, premium or penalty subject to certain terms and conditions as described in the loan documents.